SoftSec-KAIST/BotScreen/README.md

 | `Demo/SGX_MDL/SGX_MDL.c` | Implementation of `Detector` |
 | `Demo/SGX_MDL/state.h` | Weights for detection model |

-By changing the defined macro valuen `DUMP_LOG` to 1, Osiris will saves the 2 log files in `DUMP_PATH`; `log_event.csv` which contains the game events and `log_player.csv` which contains player's information only who is rendered in the client screen.
+By changing the pre-defined macro value `DUMP_LOG` to 1, Osiris will save two log files in `DUMP_PATH`, as the game proceeds; `log_event.csv` which logs game events such as 'fire', 'hit', or 'death', and `log_player.csv` which contains information of the players who is currently being rendered (i.e., visible) in the client's screen.

 For detection model, we apply the best accuracy model from game-based evaluation for the detection model.